mnorberg-dev/mnorberg-dev.github.io/content/posts/ai-gateway.md

 **Testing Through the Loaded Model and REST API**

-After registering the model in Unity Catalog, I tried invoking it again by loading it with mlflow.pyfunc.load_model() and calling predict_stream.
+After registering the model in Unity Catalog, I tried invoking it again by loading it with `mlflow.pyfunc.load_model()` and calling `predict_stream`.
 This time, it failed.

 ![Notebook Trace](/ai-gateway/failed-predict-stream.png)

-You can see in the image above that predict() still works fine when the model is loaded this way — but predict_stream() doesn’t.
-The same issue appears when invoking it through a REST endpoint:
+Interestingly, `predict()` continued to work just fine in this context — but `predict_stream()` didn’t.
+The same issue appeared when I called the endpoint through the REST API:

 ![Notebook Trace](/ai-gateway/bad-predict-stream-api.png)

 At this point, I was puzzled.
 The function clearly worked in one context but failed in another.
-I briefly considered adding a streaming flag to the predict method itself (e.g., predict(streaming=True)), but that felt like a hack and went against the intended design of the MLflow API.
+I briefly considered adding a streaming flag to the predict method itself (e.g., `predict(streaming=True)`), but that felt like a hack and went against the intended design of the MLflow API.
 It also wasn’t as clean as maintaining two clearly defined methods — one for standard predictions and one for streaming.

 So I started digging into the root cause.

 **Digging into the Cause**

-Why didn’t predict_stream work when the model was loaded from Unity Catalog?
+Why didn’t `predict_stream()` work when the model was loaded from Unity Catalog?

-The key detial lies in what mlflow.pyfunc.load_model() actually returns.
-According to the [MLflow docs](https://mlflow.org/docs/latest/api_reference/python_api/mlflow.pyfunc.html#mlflow.pyfunc.load_model), it doesn’t return your PythonModel directly — it returns a PyFuncModel, a wrapper class that standardizes how models are called.
+The key detial lies in what `mlflow.pyfunc.load_model()` actually returns.
+According to the [MLflow docs](https://mlflow.org/docs/latest/api_reference/python_api/mlflow.pyfunc.html#mlflow.pyfunc.load_model), it doesn’t return your `PythonModel` directly — it returns a `PyFuncModel`, a wrapper class that standardizes how models are called.

-When you invoke predict_stream() on the loaded model, you’re actually calling the wrapper’s version of that function, which then delegates to your implementation.
+When you invoke `predict_stream()` on the loaded model, you’re actually calling the wrapper’s version of that function, which then delegates to your implementation.
 Unfortunately, something in that handoff — specifically in how inputs are validated and passed through — seems incompatible with the OpenAI-style message list I was using.

 For anyone interested in exploring further, you can inspect the predict_stream implementation in the [PyFuncModel source code](https://mlflow.org/docs/latest/api_reference/_modules/mlflow/pyfunc.html).